Best current cameras: which one should you choose?

 OM System OM-5 II

-The OM System OM-5 II is a very good choice if you want a compact, stabilized and weather-sealed camera for travel, hiking and outdoor photography.
+The OM System OM-5 II is a very good choice if you want a compact, stabilized, and weather-sealed camera for travel, hiking, and outdoor photography.
 Its Micro Four Thirds sensor is smaller than APS-C or full frame, but the system allows you to use smaller lenses and keep your gear very light.
 If you are hesitating between several ecosystems, it can also be useful to compare this approach with full-frame systems such as Nikon Z cameras or other mounts like the Nikon full-frame mirrorless range and the L-mount lens ecosystem.

-For large budgets (> 2500€)
+For larger budgets (> €2,500)

-I’ll be honest: if you are planning to spend more than 2500€ on a camera body, you should already have a fairly clear idea of what you need.
-And above all, you should know why you are ready to spend that much.
-If that’s not the case, it may be wiser to lower your budget a little, invest more time in understanding your needs, and possibly save some money for lenses.
+I’ll be honest: if you are planning to spend more than €2,500 on a camera body, you should already have a fairly clear idea of what you need.
+Above all, you should know why you are ready to spend that much.
+If that’s not the case, it may be wiser to lower your budget a little, spend more time understanding your needs, and possibly keep some money aside for lenses.
 That said, it is still difficult not to mention a few excellent cameras that are not that far above the previous price range.
 I will skip expert compact cameras here, as there are very few options at this level and they are not always easy to find.

-For this budget range, I have deliberately made a very short selection.
-Of course, there are many very high-end cameras that could legitimately be considered among the best in each brand, such as the Sony A1, the Canon EOS R3 or the Nikon Z9.
-However, these are mainly aimed at professionals or very specific uses, with prices often well above 6000€.
+For this budget range, I have deliberately kept the selection very short.
+Of course, many very high-end cameras could legitimately be considered among the best in each brand, such as the Sony A1, the Canon EOS R3, or the Nikon Z9.
+However, these are mainly aimed at professionals or very specific uses, with prices often well above €6,000.

 | Camera | Sensor | MP | EVF | Stabilization | Video | Best for | Prices |